-Due to our current housing crisis, California foreclosure fraud is on the rise.
+Due to our recent housing crisis, California foreclosure fraud is on the rise.
 A conviction is serious, subjecting you to substantial fines, professional discipline, and possible time in California state prison.

 The good news is that we are here to help.
 As former police investigators and district attorneys, we know how to investigate, prosecute and defend against these types of fraud charges, which allows us to provide you with the best legal defense.